Sweetwaters Serena Camp: Our full report

 The standard tents are fine, reasonably large canvas tents, with solid thatched roofs above and solid ensuite bathrooms behind.
 There's a small, shaded deck, with directors' chairs and a table, and inside either twin beds or a king-size double, a small writing desk and an armchair, electric lighting and power points.
 The tiled bathrooms include a conventional flush loo, single basin and a shower behind a curtain.
 Good towels and toiletries are provided.
 There's standard plumbing here and 24-hour hot water, so the only concessions to “camping" are the canvas walls of your tent and the fact that you have a conventional zip up tent front.
 For the best views of waterhole action, the lower-numbered, front room standard tents on the ground are best placed.
 Those in the second row, to the rear, are mounted on 2-metre high platforms, but views tend to be obstructed by vegetation.

-The 17 deluxe tents (seven doubles, eight twins, two triples), spread out to the east of the camp's central area, and are of a much higher standard.
+In the Morani Wing, the 17 deluxe tents (seven doubles, eight twins, two triples), spread out to the east of the camp's central area, and are of a much higher standard.
 Here, despite the use of canvas walls, the sense of being in a comfortable hotel room is even more accentuated.
 Fully lockable French doors at the front open onto a large tiled deck, though the vinyl-covered armchairs are not what you would expect, and there's a disappointingly utilitarian feel to the decks, with no prettifying touches.
 Comfy recliners would be a good addition.
 Inside, however, the tents are bright and warmly furnished in multi-coloured hues, although there is an awful lot of heavy wood paneling, which is an unexpected touch.
 The rooms have plenty of space, the beds are firm and very comfortable, with high-weave sheets, and the bathrooms have double basins and are fitted out to a reasonably high standard.
 While the camp perimeter fence runs fairly close to the front of these tents, so wildlife can sometimes be seen quite near, the deluxe tents are all some distance beyond the waterhole and the tents at the far end are a 300-metre (5–7-minute) walk from the dining room and pool.

 For wheelchair users there is one adapted superior tent, with wide access and rails.
 Other superior tents are relatively practical, too.
 Wheelchairs are also available to borrow.
 The camp driver/guides are used to having disabled passengers in their vehicles, though these are not adapted.
 Two standard tents are also adapted with ramps.